project-chip/connectedhomeip/docs/platforms/nxp/nxp_RTs_ota_software_update.md

 ### Flash Memory Layout

-The RW61x Flash is divided into different regions as follow :
+The RTs Flash is divided into different regions as follow :

--   Bootloader : MCUBoot resides at the base of the flash and occupies 0x20000 (128 kB).
+-   Bootloader : MCUBoot resides at the base of the flash.
 -   Primary application partition : The example application which would be run by the bootloader (active application).
 The size reserved for this partition is 4.4 MB.